JonasDeltaJarvis/AI_FOR_GOOD_ROBOTICS_YOUTH_CHALLENGE/README.md

 - Selective irrigation triggering
 - Fruit harvesting and sorting

-This project was developed for the **Robotics for Good Youth Challenge**, which focuses on solving global agricultural challenges through robotics and innovation.
+This project was developed for the **Robotics for Good Youth Challenge**, which focuses on solving global challenges through robotics and innovation.

 The robot operates fully autonomously within a timed environment, mimicking real-world constraints in modern farming systems.